-Since the creation of therapy caps, Congress has enacted several moratoria and an exceptions process, which has been extended periodically.
+Since the creation of therapy caps, Congress has enacted several moratoria.
+The Deficit Reduction Act of 2005 directed CMS to develop exceptions to therapy caps for calendar year 2006 and the exceptions have been extended periodically.
 The cap exception for therapy services billed by outpatient hospitals was part of the original legislation and applies as long as caps are in effect.
 Exceptions to caps based on the medical necessity of the service are in effect only when Congress legislates the exceptions.
-References to the exceptions process in subsection C of this section apply only when the exceptions are in effect.